 Workers are not the only ones at risk for injury on a construction site.
 Pedestrians walking by construction activity also face dangerous conditions, such as falling debris, equipment or moving construction vehicles.

 On a construction site, the property owner, general contractors and sub-contractors have a responsibility to make sure pedestrians can safely cross the street and walk on sidewalks.
 Pedestrians must be able to travel safely through and around equipment and materials.
 There must be proper signage and traffic details to assist with pedestrian and motor vehicle traffic.
 Detours should be set up in cases when safe travel cannot be ensured.

-, it is important to speak to an experienced Boston construction accident lawyer
+Then you should speak to an experienced Boston construction accident lawyer

 The Boston construction accident lawyers

 at Breakstone, White & Gluck have over 100 years combined experience handling cases involving personal injury, wrongful death and construction accidents.
 If you have been injured, contact us today at 800-379-1244 or 617-723-7676 or use our contact form